YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

   `0x0013 0x0064 0x0014` or maybe `0000 0000 0000 0000 0000 0000 0001 0011 0000 0000 0000 0000 0000 0000 0110 0100 0000 0000 0000 0000 0000 0000 0001 0100`

-  Yes, it's just a series of numbers/bits which the CPU knows how to read.
+  Yes, it's just a series of numbers/bits which the CPU knows how to interpret.
 This representation is known as [machine code (or native code)](https://en.wikipedia.org/wiki/Machine_code) when assembled for execution on physical hardware.
 In the case of code assembled for execution on hypothetical CPUs (like AMX), the representation is known as p-code.

   *See also:* [bytecode](https://en.wikipedia.org/wiki/Bytecode), [p-code machine](https://en.wikipedia.org/wiki/P-code_machine)